[Recipe 2] BAKED FILO PASTRY SAMOSAS

-Add chilli*, carrot, cauliflower, tomato paste, water, bay leaves, chickpeas and fresh peas and simmer, covered, over a medium heat for 25–30 minutes, until liquid has evaporated.
+Add chilli, carrot, cauliflower, tomato paste, water, bay leaves and chickpeas and simmer, covered, over a medium heat for 25–30 minutes, until liquid has evaporated.
 Add more water if it starts to dry out too quickly.
-If using frozen peas instead of fresh, toss them in for the last 5–10 minutes cooking time.
+Toss peas into the pot for the last 5–10 minutes cooking time.
 Remove bay leaves.
 Season to taste.

 Serve Keema mattar on top of chapati, scattered with coriander (cilantro), with raita on the side.